filesender/filesender/docs/v2.0/faq/index.md

+---
+title: F.A.Q/troubleshooting for version 2.0
+---

-#F.A.Q/troubleshooting for version 2.0
+## Frequently Asked Questions for version 2.0

-#Table of contents
+### Table of contents

-#Problem: after logging on a user is simply redirected to the logon page.
+Problem: after logging on a user is simply redirected to the logon page.
 Logging of SimpleSAMLphp seems to indicate the user is not logged on, no authenticated session is created.

-#Solution: if you are using SimpleSAMLphp ... ticket #1198, config directive ...
+Solution: if you are using SimpleSAMLphp ... ticket #1198, config directive ...

 FileSender 2.0 explicitly sets the session.cookie.path to the site URL on initialisation.
 Usually this points to / and won't cause any issues for the standard setup with simplesamlphp where simplesamlphp is in a separate URL space from